alinan1/ai-human-detector/README.md

 python src/model.py
 ```
 1. Once the models finish training you will be automatically prompted in the terminal to enter your own text:
-2. Simply paste or type any text.
+2. Simply paste or type any text (we recommend)
-The system will extract the same linguistic features used during training, scale them, and run them through the best-performing Random Forest model.
+4. The system will extract the same linguistic features used during training, scale them, and run them through the best-performing Random Forest model.
 3. It will then print wether text was AI-generated or Human written

 ### Step 4: Create Visuals